simonepri/sudoku-solver/readme.md

 an empty cell.

-Clearly, a simple approach is to loop through the whole board and check whether or not there is an empty cell but this would cost us `O(N)` each time.
+Clearly, a simple approach is to loop through the whole board and check whether or not there is an empty cell, but this would cost us `O(N)` each time.
 Instead of doing so, we keep the count the number of filled cells of the board (also called clues) and then compare it against the total number of cells of the board.

-At the cost of a constant additional work inside the `set_cell` to keep the count updated allow us to lower the time complexity of the operation to `O(1)`.
+At the cost of a constant additional work inside the `set_cell` to keep the count updated allows us to lower the time complexity of the operation to `O(1)`.

 ### Check if a value is legal for a cell
 The `get_candidates` operation has the job of returning the, possibly empty,